jonlabelle/Trimmer/README.md

 #### Settings

+- `trim_eof`

+Removes all whitespace characters (including newlines), from the end of the document.
+The default value is `false`.

+NOTE: This setting will adhere to the default `ensure_newline_at_eof_on_save` setting, and leave a single end-of-file newline character if specified.

 - `save_after_trim`

-To save the current document/buffer immediately after trimming is performed, set the `save_after_trim` setting to `true`.
+Saves the current document/buffer immediately after trimming is performed.
 The default value is `false`.

 ~~Ensure you're not overriding the *Default* Sublime Text 2 setting, `trim_trailing_white_space_on_save` (which is set to `false`) in your *User* settings.
 Otherwise, you're just duplicating it's behavior.~~